 What are the most common methods of tooth replacement?
-There are a number of options available — dental implants, bridges, dentures, even full mouth reconstruction.
+There are a number of options available — dental implants, bridges, dentures, even a combination of all three for a full mouth reconstruction.
+Each has its own advantages, and different patients may find one a better fit than another.
 A beautiful smile is important to your health and happiness; replacing missing teeth should be a priority.
 And believe it or not, oral surgeries and tooth replacement can be simple, painless and affordable.

-Missing teeth can impact how you look, how well you’re able to eat, and can seriously alter the appearance of your smile.
+Missing teeth can impact not only how you look, but how well you’re able to eat, speak, and even breathe, in some cases.
 That’s why it’s so important to work with a dentist or oral surgeon to replace a missing tooth as soon as the tooth has been lost or extracted.

 There are several approaches a maxillofacial surgeon can take to reconstruct a mouth, but there are 3 methods of tooth replacement our patients commonly choose: